jinghuazhao/physalia/NOTES.md

 ## MarkDown editor

 One may prefer Typora, available from https://typora.io/.
 In particular, it supports mermaid, e.g., https://mermaid-js.github.io/mermaid-live-editor/.
-An example,
+The following is an example generated from the link to SVG,

 ![](https://tinyurl.com/y6cmwvn6)